AndrewSamantDataiku/channel-attribution/README.md

 1. A Custom Googles Dataiku > 2.
 The Customer Send Us An Email
 1. A Custom Googles Dataiku > 2.
 The Customer Visits the Website > 3.
 The Customer Googles A Competitor

-The Markov Chain will tell us the probability that a customer who has just visited the website is about to send us an email.
+The Markov Chain will calculate us the probability that a customer who has just visited the website is about to send us an email.
 It will calculate a probability like this for every possible combination of a Stating Point and a Next Step.